 While in Jordaan, make sure to stroll 9 Straatjes; nine quaint, picturesque streets between the canals.
 They are full of small vintage shops & designer boutiques, perfect for finding gifts and souvenirs, plus cozy cafes.

 One of the most vibrant spots of Amsterdam is de Pijp.
 In this very cool district you'll experience bohemian livelihood and charm, attracted by local artists, students, the young, the old and families.
 In a former brewery, the multimedia Heineken Experience chronicles the history of beer making and offers tastings.
 The largest market in Europe, Albert Cuyp Market, can also be found here.

-TIP: When booking with a custom travel agency like Sapphire & Elm we ensure you have time to fully explore, to discover something new, to create your own story all while being fully prepared and informed about the place(s) you are going to.
+Traveler's Tip: When booking with a custom travel agency like Sapphire & Elm we ensure you have time to fully explore, to discover something new, to create your own story all while being fully prepared and informed about the place(s) you are going to.

 Parks to Enjoy

 Almost every park is a good spot to chill out, and all of them are safe so you won't have to worry that you chose the "wrong one".